ngmoviedo/dofiles/README.md

 [i3-gaps](https://github.com/Airblader/i3) is used as window manager with its default *dmenu* as application launcher.
 Key bindings are slightly modified to match *vi*'s, to control brightness (using [light](https://github.com/haikarainen/light) through function keys (F9, F10) and volume through media keys or, alternatively, +, - and *Intro* keys on the numpad. *i3lock* is used as screen locker.
 Wallpaper is handled by [feh](https://github.com/derf/feh).
 For more details see [i3's config file](https://github.com/ngmoviedo/dofiles/blob/master/.config/i3/config).

+### Status bar: Polybar

+Custom modules to control brightness, sound output and display updates (from Arch repositories, AUR and Flatpak).
+Main bar is located at the top and tray is at the bottom, hidden by default.
+Can be toggled with ctrl+t.

 ### GTK and QT themes

 The GTK theme was made with [Oomox](https://github.com/themix-project/oomox) using the *gruvmox-dark-medium-orange* template from [gruvmox-colors](https://github.com/Yethiel/gruvmox-colors).
 QT uses the gtk2 style.
 Icons are also made with *Oomox* and are a color variation of [Papirus](https://github.com/PapirusDevelopmentTeam/papirus-icon-theme).